dunz0r/sppd/README.md

 # sppd
-A simple script which downloads programs from SVTPlay
+A simple script which downloads videos from SVTPlay

+##usage
+{{{
+	sppd.py <url> <destinationfile>
+}}

+It is currently hardcode to use the highest quality, but a quality selection option will come in the future.

+## Dependencies
+requests